Alexjblom/SSIcomms/Functional_description_ver2.md

 ### Use Case 3: Exchange of payment tokens during sessions

 The third use case oncerns the decentralized equivalent of premium rate numbers.
-Benefitting from their embedded digital wallets, users can identify and pay each other directly using a payment token.
+Benefitting from their embedded digital wallets, Alice and Bob can identify and pay each other directly using a payment token.
 This use case falls under the category of nice to have, since in spite of its practical relevance, it is only indirectly connected to to the subject of this project.